ImperialCollegeLondon/spear-tools/README.md

 </p>

-The provided framework consist of three python scripts (more details are found in the powerpoint presentation in _assets_):
+The provided framework consists mainly of three python scripts (more details are found in the powerpoint presentation in _assets_):
 - **spear_enhance.py** computes the baseline enhancement (MVDR beamformer) and output processed audio files.
 - **spear_evaluate.py** computes the metrics on the processed audio files and output a csv file with all metrics for all chunks.
 - **spear_visualise.py** plot the results of the computed metrics csv file and save them.

 The resulting metrics csv files for _passthrough_ and _baseline_ enhancements are already generated and provided in _metrics_.
-To compute those files yourself, a bash script is provided.
+To compute those files yourself, a bash script __run_example.sh__ is provided.
 Instructions are found below.

 ## Installation

+We assume that the conda is installed.
+If not follow the instruction [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).

 ```bash
 # First clone the repo